shauser/pymdown-nomnoml/README.md

 *A PyMdown extension to render pymdown_nomnoml diagrams*

-The pymdown_nomnoml extension will render any [superfence](superfences) using [pymdown_nomnoml](pymdown_nomnoml) into an SVG image.
+The pymdown_nomnoml extension will render any [superfence](superfences) using [nomnoml](nomnoml) into an SVG image.
 This provides a simple way to add diagrams in your documentation files in a readable syntax.
+You can also start [playing around](playground) with nomnoml before installing.

 ## Installation

+Since nomnoml itself is written in JavaScript, you need to have [NodeJS](nodejs) installed on your system.

 Install the package with pip: